lightster/hub/README.md

 ### Initialization

-Before you can begin configuring Hub and creating content, you need to initialize your instance of Hub:
+Before you can begin configuring Hub and creating content, you need to create your copy of Hub:

 1. [Create a repo on GitHub](https://help.github.com/articles/create-a-repo/) for tracking changes to your Hub, if you do not already have one
 2. [Clone the repo to your localhost](https://help.github.com/articles/cloning-a-repository/)
 3. [Download the latest release of Hub](https://github.com/lightster/hub/releases/latest)
-4. Extract the contents of the Hub release to your repository's clone directory
+4. Place all of the files from the Hub release into your repository's clone directory
 5. Navigate to the repository's clone directory in a terminal window
 6. Install the required Ruby gems using `make setup`

-    > If dependency conflict errors occur while installing the Ruby gems, consider installing RVM.
+    If dependency conflict errors occur while installing the Ruby gems, consider installing RVM.
 7. [Commit and push all of the files](https://help.github.com/articles/adding-a-file-to-a-repository-using-the-command-line/) in your repository's clone directory

 ### Configuration